bekk/bekk-christmas/post/react/wip-swr.md

 ## Automatic retries
 By default, SWR provides automatic retry of a failed fetches.
 By default, this comes with a smart backoff mechanism to avoid retrying too often.
 You can also roll your own retry functions, which is a great place to insert logging integrations or any other custom behavior.

-## Stay fresh!
+## Staying fresh!
-Sometimes, we need our data to be updated, and you've probably already guessed that SWR provides some cool ways of doing this.
-In fact, there's multiple strategies for keeping your screen filled with the latest and greatest of data.
+Sometimes, we need our data to be up to date, and you've probably already guessed that SWR provides some cool ways of doing this.
+In fact, there are multiple strategies for keeping your screen filled with the latest and greatest of data.
 - There's revalidation upon **browser-tab focus**, which is pretty self-explanatory.
 This gives you new data when you actually want it.
 - There's a revalidate upon **reconnection**, which gives clients with unstable and slow connections a break.
 - The more classic: revalidation of data upon set **intervals**.
-This one is smarter, though, and won't revalidate data that are not rendered on screen, and won't try to revalidate unfocused tabs or when the internet is disconnected *(unless you tell it to)*.
+This one is smart, and won't revalidate data that are not rendered on screen, and won't try to revalidate unfocused tabs or when the internet is disconnected *(unless you tell it to)*.

-## Configuration

-## Tips and tricks